hagerty-dev/motorsportreg-design-system/typography/doc/index.md

 <script setup>
   import { MSRDocTypography } from '../../index'
-  import { typographyWeight, typographyLineHeight, typographySize, typographyType } from '../src/_type.js';
+  import { typographyWeight, typographyLineHeight, typographySize, typographyType, typographyDecoration, typographyCapitalization } from '../src/_type.js';
+  // TODO: move to exports going forward.
+Slots for previews so we have control and a univeral component
 </script>

 # Core Typography